Coding-Enthusiast/FinderOuter/README.md

 2. Read the instructions
 3. Fill in the required information
 4. Select appropriate available options according to the entered data
-5. Some parts have tooltips for extra explanation
+5. There are some useful advanced options to speed up the recovery
 6. Click Find button
-7. See the progress and the reports
+7. Reports are printed here as the program works on recovering your keys
 8. Progressbar showing the progress percentage shows up for options that use multi-threading (take more than a couple of seconds to complete)
 9. All recovery options come with examples, click this button repeatedly to cycle through them